 For the 2nd classic line dance, I’m going with Slappin’ Leather, since in two places I saw the creation date as being 1978!
 So, this is one of the first choreographed line dances.
 A true classic!
 But what else was happening back then?

 Here are a couple of fun ones: The very first “Garfield” comic strip debuts in newspapers and the computer video game Space Invaders was released.
-How I loved me some Space Invaders; many well wasted hours on that!
-But we also got Slappin’ Leather folks!
-And which one is still impacting lives to this day?
+As a kid, I loved Space Invaders–many well wasted hours on that!
+But we also got Slappin’ Leather!
+Which of these still impacts lives to this day?

-Like the Electric Slide I’ve also already covered this line dance in 20 Beginner Line Dances You Need To Know, check out more information about it there!
+Like the Electric Slide, I’ve also already covered this line dance in another blog post: 8 Great Improver Line Dances to Learn and Dance Now!, check out more information about it there!

 Because of the longevity and popularity of Slappin’ Leather, it has changed over the years, meaning people have created subtle variations.
 Following are some notes about that…

-Chicago Variation: Dance begins on beat 5, with a foot pattern of RRLL instead of RLRL, and putting beats 1-4 at the end of the dance.
+Chicago Variation: The dance begins on beat 5, with a foot pattern of RRLL instead of RLRL, and putting beats 1-4 at the end of the dance.
 Also, replace the steps done on beats 19-24 with just three steps, which happen to be the steps shown above in beats 19, 24, and 23, in that order.
-To make the dance come out even, the hop on beat 36 is done twice instead of once.
+To make the dance come out even, the hop-on beat 36 is done twice instead of once.

 Shorter Versions: In some places, the dance is shortened to 38 counts by leaving out counts 20-21.
 In some places, the dance is shortened to 36 counts by leaving out counts 19-22.